 During the summer Preschool Storytime will be offered on Wednesday at 10 a.m.
 During Preschool Storytime, children will enjoy age appropriate stories, songs, poetry, and activities.
 Preschool Storytime is for children aged three to six that have not yet started school.
 Lapsit Time is for pre-talking babies and caregivers.
 It is a relaxing time for adult and child in which simple stories and songs are introduced.

 Once school is out, additional programs for young people of all ages will be offered.
-Some of these programs include: live animal shows, films, and crafts.
+Some of these programs include live animal shows, films, and crafts.
 Terrific Tuesdays will be offered each Tuesday at 1:00 p.m.
-This is program designed for children ages five and up will have a different special guest each week.
-Programs for 'tweens and teens will be offered Wednesay afternoon at 3:00 p.m.
+This program designed for children ages five and up will have a different special guest each week.
+Programs for 'tweens and teens will be offered Wednesday afternoon at 3:00 p.m.
 Family Films take place each Friday at 1:00 pm.

 Additionally, the Keene Public Library offers a weekly drop-in story program each Saturday at 10 a.m.
 This program will include stories, fingerplays, and a simple craft or take-home project.
 The drop-in programs are perfect for busy families who cannot commit to a regular storytime or for visiting friends and relatives.

 Interested parents and caregivers should call the library at 603-352-0157 or visit the online calendar to register and for further information about family and youth programs.